Catethysis/stm32js/README.md

 # stm32js

 `stm32js` is a framework which gives you a way to write scripts for STM32 in JavaScript.
-It provides a hardware abstraction layer (HAL) to common STM32F4 peripheral in a set of two-way C++ <-> JS bindings.
+It provides a hardware abstraction layer (HAL) to common STM32F4 peripheral in a set of two-way C++ ↔ JS bindings.

 In other words, now you can program your STM32F4Discovery using JS, and ready-to-use libraries is also available.

 ## About it

-`stm32js` lying between web technologies and embedded development, and get the best from two worlds.
+`stm32js` lying between web technologies and embedded development, and trying to get the best from two worlds.
 It consists of many parts:

 1. [Duktape](https://github.com/svaarala/duktape), the light-weight JS engine with small runtime/context memory footprint